everest-engineering/rag_spike/README.md

 All retrieved documents will be printed to the console and then the LLM summary with be printed after.

 ### Searching just for matching documents
 You can simply get a list of documents that match a given search along with their scores that are assigned by the search algorithms.
 Note the closer a score is to zero, the better a match it is considered to be.
+This is useful for getting an idea of the quality of a search, without needing to run the generation step.
 ```bash
 python rag/search_matching_documents.py -s <SEARCH TERM> -e <EMBEDDINGS HOST> -em <EMBEDDINGS MODEL> -n <NUMBER OF RESULTS TO SUMMARISE> -ov <OVERSAMPLE RATIO> -rr
 ```